Christopher Darden: Career

 Darden is a former legal commentator for CNBC, CNN, Court TV, and NBC, and a frequent guest and commentator on CNN, Court TV, and Fox News Network.
 He has made guest appearances on Touched by an Angel, Girlfriends, The Tonight Show with Jay Leno, The Howard Stern Show, Muppets Tonight, Roseanne, the movie Liar Liar (uncredited), and the TV movie One Hot Summer Night (in which he plays a disgruntled policeman).
 He is the former principal attorney in the syndicated legal show Power of Attorney.

 Darden is also a writer.
 In addition to In Contempt, which chronicles his experiences with the Simpson trial, he co-authored (with Dick Lochte) a number of crime novels, including The Trials of Nikki Hill (1999), LA Justice (2000), and The Last Defense (2002).

 He appeared on the cover of Newsweek in 1996 with an article "My Case Against O.J.", which addressed his involvement and prosecution of Simpson.

 Darden left the law school in 1999 and started his own firm, Darden & Associates, Inc., specializing in criminal defense and civil litigation.
 In December 2007, he was considered for a judgeship by California Governor Arnold Schwarzenegger.

 In an interview by Oprah Winfrey that aired February 9, 2006, Darden stated that he still believed Simpson was guilty.
 He added that he was nearly as disgusted with the perjury of Mark Fuhrman as by the murders of Goldman and Simpson.

 On September 6, 2012, Darden accused deceased Simpson defense lawyer Johnnie Cochran of "'manipulating' one of the infamous gloves", a claim Alan Dershowitz has called "a total fabrication", saying, "the defense doesn't get access to evidence except under controlled circumstances."

 Darden represented Eric Ronald Holder, Jr. in his arraignment on April 4, 2019.
 Darden entered a not guilty plea on behalf of Holder, who is accused of murdering Nipsey Hussle.
 Darden dropped out of the case May 10, the same day as the court date.
 Darden received multiple death threats for representing Holder.

 As of April 2020, Darden is representing a man accused of pulling a knife on a television crew at a COVID-19 anti-lockdown protest rally in Huntington Beach and forcing them to delete footage.

-It was reported in August 2020 that Darden would represent Corey Walker, the alleged killer of rapper Pop Smoke.
+It was reported in August 2020 that Darden would briefly represent Corey Walker for arraignment, the alleged killer of rapper Pop Smoke.

+Darden ran for judge in Los Angeles County Superior Court in 2024, but lost to Leslie Gutierrez.

 Personal life

 Darden married TV executive Marcia Carter on August 31, 1997.
-Together they have five children.

-Although rumors persisted of a sexual relationship between Marcia Clark and Darden, both have denied such a relationship existed.
-Both consider their relationship to be extremely close, a result of the intense pressures of the Simpson trial.

-In 1996, he revealed he was a Republican and said he would disclose his party choice at the 1996 Republican National Convention.
+They have three children, with Darden having two children before their marriage.